-320 the main spatial distribution of daily accumulated total precipitation (Fig. 4)shows very good performance of the simulations in comparison to observations.
+Daily accumulated precipitation (Fig. 4) shows very good performance of the simulations in comparison to observations.
 The best performance is seen for the case of 23 July 2009 (Fig. 3 and Fig. 4a,e), characterized by stronger synoptic forcing and convection ahead of the cold front.
-The worst performance is seen in Fig. 3 and Fig. 4c,g for
+The worst performance is seen in Fig. 3 and Fig. 4c,g for the case of 18 June 2013.
+The inability of the model to simulate this event properly is attributed to the local processes involved.
+The event is associated with weak synoptic forcing, with the largest convective timescale of all cases (Table 1).
+Thus, due to its more chaotic nature, this event has small predictability.
+We should note, however, that the SAL components of precipitation are computed against IMERG, which has a much coarser resolution than the model.
+Some of the biases can therefore be attributed to the rather

 Figure 3.
-SAL diagrams diagram of daily accumulated total precipitation in COSMO simulations compared to IMERG observations over the analysis domain for all eight analyzed cases.
+SAL diagrams of daily accumulated precipitation in COSMO simulations compared to IMERG observations over the analysis domain for all eight analyzed cases.
 The S, A, L components evaluate the differences in structure, amplitude, and location of the events, respectively.
 Values near zero signal a perfect match with observations.